 Not all sprinklers are created equal.
 In fact, some are better suited for particular tasks than others.
 And, some use water much more efficiently than others.
 Find out more about types of sprinklers here or watch this Garden Time segment.
 Regardless of the type of sprinkler that you use, there are simple things you can do to ensure that the right amount of water gets where it is needed.

-Summer Maintenance Tips
+Fall Maintenance Tips

-- Signs of leakage, especially damage to sprinkler heads or piping.
-Repair and replace as needed.
-Look for perpetual damp spots in your landscape as these might indicate a leak or broken line that will have to be fixed.
+•Look for perpetual damp spots in your landscape as these might indicate a leak or broken line that will have to be fixed.